ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 Currently it supports blocks, items, entities, paintings, particles and map icons textures

-Supported input formats are zip archives or directories

-Supported output formats are mcpack archives, zip archives or directories
+Supported formats are mcpack archives, zip archives or directories

 This library is inspired by the no longer continued [PCTexture2PE](https://github.com/rodrigojxd/PCTexture2PE)